appuio/docs/services/01_introduction.rst

     * Dockerizing an Elixir application for OpenShift
     * Testing and compiling an Elixir application
-    * Building a container using build and runtime containers
+    * Building a container using Alpine build and runtime containers
     * Continuous integration with Gitlab CI
     * ...